- Mission and Goals

 If you become ill during the day, report to your teacher.
 Do not leave school for any reason without signing out or you will be considered truant.

 In computer labs, care must be taken to protect equipment from damage.
-Specific restrictions may be applied by program instructors regarding the use and consumption of food or beverages within a computer lab setting.
+Specific restrictions may be applied by program instructors regarding the use and consumption of food or beverages within a computer or classroom lab setting.
 Liquids, if allowed by instructor, are to be limited to containers that can be sealed and hands must be cleaned of all sticky or oily residue.

 Students provide their own transportation.